60 Dead In India Bridge Collapse - UrduPoint

 60 Dead In India Bridge Collapse

-Ahmedabad, India, (UrduPoint / Pakistan Point News - 30th Oct, 2022 ) :At least 60 people were killed on Sunday in India after a more than 100-year-old suspension bridge collapsed, sending scores of people tumbling into the river below, a senior official said.
+Ahmedabad, India, (UrduPoint / Pakistan Point News - 31st Oct, 2022 ) :At least 60 people were killed on Sunday in India after an almost 150-year-old colonial-era suspension bridge collapsed, sending scores of people tumbling into the river below.

+Authorities said nearly 500 people including women and children were celebrating a religious festival on and around the bridge in Morbi in western India when cables supporting it snapped soon after dark.

+This brought the rickety structure in the western state of Gujarat crashing down into the river, spilling scores of people into the water while others clung desperately to the wreckage.

 "Sixty people have died.
-More than 80 have been rescued," Brijesh Merja, a minister in the western state of Gujarat where the disaster happened, told AFP.
+More than 80 have been rescued," Brijesh Merja, a Gujarat state minister, told AFP.

 Other unconfirmed media reports put the death toll at around 90.

-Authorities said nearly 500 people including women and children were on and around the bridge when cables supporting it snapped, bringing the structure down into the river.

-The bridge, which had only recently re-opened after repairs, is located in Morbi around 200 kilometres (120 miles) west of Gujarat's main city, Ahmedabad.
+The bridge over the Machchhu river around 200 kilometres (120 miles) west of Gujarat's main city, Ahmedabad had only re-opened several days earlier after months of repairs.

-Local media quoted officials as saying that those on the bridge were performing rituals for a major religious festival when it gave way into the Machchhu river.
+"People fell on top of each other after the bridge collapsed.
+People had flocked to the bridge for rituals and because of the Diwali festival.
+Many children and women were among the victims," one witness told local media.

-Local media showing videos -- which could not be independently verified -- of people desperately clinging to the remains of the structure and trying to swim to safety in the dark.
+News reports showed videos -- which could not be independently verified -- of people hanging onto what remained of the bridge or trying to swim to safety in the dark.

-The 233-metre (764-feet) British-era suspension bridge was only reopened to the public on Wednesday, after seven months of repairs.
+- 'No certificate' - The suspension bridge, 233 metres (764 feet) long and 1.5 metres wide, was inaugurated in 1880 by the British colonial authorities and made with materials shipped over from England, reports said.

-Authorities launched a rescue operation following the collapse, with boats and divers deployed to search for missing people.
+Authorities on Sunday launched a rescue operation following the collapse, with boats and divers deployed to search for missing people late into the night.

-Prime Minister Narendra Modi, who was touring his home state of Gujarat, announced compensation for those killed and injured in the accident.
+Prime Minister Narendra Modi, who was touring his home state of Gujarat at the time, announced compensation for those killed and injured in the accident.

 Modi "sought urgent mobilisation of teams for rescue (operations)", his office tweeted.